j19s84/j19s84.github.io/README.md

 # 2Safety
-Your AI-driven personal assistance to get to safety.
+Get to safety with an AI-driven personal assistant.